jydjygv/LG-GRAM/README.md

 -the battery indicator is a little glitchy and goes to 100% when you plug in the charger but the goes back to normal after about two minutes

-thank you @capricornlee without you I woudldn't have been able to do this
+thank you @capricornlee without you I wouldn't have been able to do this

 link to capricornlee's guide
 https://github.com/capricornlee/LG-Gram13-Z990